 - Rename the image to make it relevant.

-Update with new information :
+Update with new information:

-One of the reasons Google may penalize your site with algo updates like Google Panda is thin content.
+One of the reasons Google may penalize your site with algorithm updates like Google Panda is thin content.
 Thin content could be in any form as I have previously covered in detail here.
-If you have a post which requires an update of information, you should do it right away.
+If you have a post that requires an update of information, you should do it right away.
 Treat your blog like a store where only relevant things are displayed, and outdated things are thrown away.

-Moreover, when you edit your old posts, you link out to new posts and this increases the internal linking of your blog, and helps with improved ranking as well.
+Moreover, when you edit your old posts, you link out to new posts, and this increases the internal linking of your blog and helps with improved ranking as well.

-Search engine ranking :
+Search engine ranking:

-Recently I discovered this useful WordPress plugin which shows me Google analytics data as post edit sections, and this allows me to determine if the post in question is getting any traffic or not.
+Recently I discovered this useful WordPress plugin that shows me Google analytics data as post edit sections, and this allows me to determine if the post in question is getting any traffic or not.